OpenIndiana/oi-docs/docs/dev/graphics-stack.md

 <https://github.com/oracle/solaris-userland/tree/master/components/x11/kernel/sun-src>

-Relevant kernel code is located in drm and i915 subfolders.
+The relevant kernel code is located in drm and i915 subfolders.

-illumos port of Oracle code is available here:
+An illumos port of Oracle code is available here:

 <https://github.com/illumos/gfx-drm>

-Martin Bochnig, creator of OpenSXCE, initially backported the S12 driver to illumos, available in oi-userland until December 20.
-2016.
+Martin Bochnig, creator of OpenSXCE, initially backported the S12 driver to illumos available in oi-userland until December 20, 2016.

 It was then superseeded by the new gate providing improvements to the gfx_private interface and agpgart driver, as well as containing userland libraries used by graphics, like libdrm.